 Frequently Asked Questions about the MSc in Sustainable Energy Futures

 When can I apply?

-We are open for applications between the end of October and the end of March each year.
+We are open for applications between early October and the end of April each year.

 How long has the course been offered?